 Today, some of the most harshly punished crimes involve guns.
 With the aggressive prosecution of felony gun charges, you may face mandatory sentences and deadly weapon sentencing enhancements when you are charged with a firearms offense.
 With the increased penalties, you may spend years in jail if you are convicted of a crime involving the use or possession of a gun.

 Pennsylvania also has laws that make even possessing certain weapons illegal.
-These weapons include switchblades and brass-knuckles and it is possible to be convicted of a crime just for having an offensive weapon.
+These weapons include brass-knuckles and it is possible to be convicted of a crime just for having an offensive weapon.
 If you have been charged with a firearms or weapons offense, contact us for a consultation.

 Bickerton Law is located in the North Hills of Pittsburgh.